achimbo/leila/leila/README.txt

 Optional Guest access to searchable object list
 Search as you type for users and objects

+There is a short screencast in german: https://vimeo.com/147863167

 Required Software:
 PHP with imagemagick or GD